 The museum has taken visitors on an interactive, historical adventure through the life and times of John Dillinger and other gangsters of the 1930s depression era.
 Through the stories of the infamous gangsters, visitors have also learned of the rise of the FBI and advancements made in crime fighting technology.

-The John Dillinger Museum will be updated and retooled prior to its expected opening date of March 3, 2015, the 81st anniversary of Dillinger's escape with a wooden gun from the Lake County Jail.
+The John Dillinger Museum will be updated and retooled prior to its expected opening in the spring of 2015.

 The South Shore Convention and Visitors Authority will hire a group to design the new space and coordinate the move.